NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/examples.md

     We do not necessarily endorse or support each use case, rather these examples are provided in hopes they may be useful to demonstrate (i) sample containerized workflows, and (ii) solutions to various problems you may encounter.

+## NVIDIA's NGC containers

+NVIDIA's [NGC](https://catalog.ngc.nvidia.com) is a catalog of software optimized for GPUs.
+[NGC containers](https://catalog.ngc.nvidia.com/containers) allow you to run data science projects "out of the box" without installing, configuring, or integrating the infrastructure.

-## Running NVIDIA's Modulus physics-ML optimized container
+### Running NVIDIA's Modulus physics-ML framework
 [NVIDIA Modulus](https://docs.nvidia.com/modulus/index.html)  is an open source deep-learning framework for building, training, and fine-tuning deep learning models using state-of-the-art Physics-ML methods.
 NVIDIA provides a frequently updated Docker image with a containerized PyTorch installation that can be run under Apptainer, albeit with some effort.
 Because the container is designed for Docker, some additional steps are required as discussed below.

 ???+ example "Running containerized NVIDIA-Modulus on a single Casper GPU"